jisotalo/ads-server/README.md

 The examples work 1:1 for `StandAloneServer`, however there is one **major** difference.

 The received command can be sent to **any ADS port**.
-So the target ADS port needs to be checked using 4th parameter `adsPort` of the callback function or `packet.ams.targetAdsPort`.
+So the target ADS port needs to be checked using 4th parameter `adsPort` or `packet.ams.targetAdsPort` of the callback function.

 ```ts
 //Note: adsPort